hazkeel27/portfolio-generator/README.md

 ## <a name="usage"></a>Usage

-After cloning the repo, user must install NodeJS.
+After cloning the repo, the user must install NodeJS.

 ## <a name="contributing"></a>Contribution

-The user can add more functionality in terms to the JavaScript for a bigger portfolio.
+The user can add more functionality in terms of JavaScript for a bigger portfolio.

 ## <a name="tests"></a>Tests